puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_scope.markdown

 The scope lookup rules determine when a local scope becomes the parent of another local scope.

-There are two different sets of scope lookup rules: **static scope** and **dynamic scope.** This version of Puppet uses static scope for variables and dynamic scope for resource defaults.
+There are two different sets of scope lookup rules: **static scope** and **dynamic scope.** This version of Puppet uses:

-> **Note:** To help users prepare, Puppet 2.7 will print warnings to its log file whenever a variable's value would be different under static scope in Puppet 3.
-More details about the elimination of dynamic scope can be found [here][scopedoc].
+* Static scope for [variables][]
+* Dynamic scope for [resource defaults][resourcedefaults]

 ### Static Scope

-In **static scope,** parent scopes are **only** assigned by [class inheritance][inheritance] (using the `inherits` keyword).
-Any **derived** class receives the contents of its base class in addition to the contents of node and top scope.
+In **static scope,** parent scopes are only assigned in the following ways:

+* Classes can receive parent scopes by [class inheritance][inheritance], using the `inherits` keyword.
+Any derived class receives the contents of its base class in addition to the contents of node and top scope.
+* A [lambda][]'s parent scope is the local scope in which the lambda is written.
+It can access variables in that scope by their short names.

 **All other** local scopes have no parents --- they only receive their own contents, and the contents of node scope (if applicable) and top scope.